This topic describes the basic terms of Elastic Container Instance for you to understand the service before you use it.

 The file directory that can be accessed by multiple containers in a pod.
 A volume can be mounted to the specified paths of one or more containers in a pod.

-A series of key-value pairs that can be bound to resource objects.
-You can bind one or more labels to a specific object to manage resources by group in multiple dimensions.
+A series of key-value pairs that can be added to resource objects.
+You can add one or more labels to a specific object to manage resources by group in multiple dimensions.

 Terms of other services

-The following table describes the container, network, and storage services provided by Alibaba Cloud that you may use when you use Elastic Container Instance.
+The following table describes the container, network, and storage services provided by Alibaba Cloud that you may use together with Elastic Container Instance.

 Container Service for Kubernetes (ACK)